Teaching English in Thailand; An Interview with Me

 Please tell us about your job teaching English in Thailand?

-The job was great!
+The job was great.
 The company I worked for, AUA, are a renowned language school throughout Thailand with branches in every city.
-The students ranged in age from around 15 to 30 and the class size probably average about 15 students.
-The working hours were the real highlight!
-I taught Tuesday to Friday 5pm-8.20pm and Saturday 9am-4pm, this gave me almost every day free to explore the country, study the language etc
+The students ranged in age from around 15 to 30.
+Class size was probably, on average, about 15 students.
+The working hours were the real highlight.
+I taught Tuesday to Friday at 5pm-8.20pm and Saturday 9am-4pm .
+This gave me almost every day free to explore the country, study the language etc

 Have you taught English in other countries?

-Yeah, I have taught in Korea and that was a brilliant experience too – the cash was excellent and Korean students really appreciate being taught.
-The working hours in Korea are much longer than my awesome hours in Thailand so that took a bit of time to acclimatize too, but after that I only have positive memories J
+Yeah, I have taught in Korea and that was a brilliant experience too.
+The cash was excellent and Korean students really appreciate being taught.
+The working hours in Korea are much longer than my awesome hours in Thailand so that took a bit of time to acclimatize too.
+But after that, I only have positive memories.

 How did you find your job teaching English in Thailand?

 I booked a one-way flight to Thailand and then pretty much ‘freestyled’ it from there!
 I had just finished my CELTA when I was applying so it was really just a case of me identifying the best places to teach and contacting them directly.

 How easy is it to find English teaching positions and is it necessary to have teaching certificates or training to find employment when teaching English in Thailand?

 This can be a tough question to answer.
 Let me break it down: